yaccob/intervals/README.md

   * The result list also consumes memory - if not too many intervals can be merged this will be significant as well.

+* Stress-test the solution.
+In particular I'd be interested in the following findings:
+  * What value for the size limit makes sense for a service instance on a particular platform (e.g. an EC2 instance with particular sizing)
+  * What's the actual overhead of the quite generic solution that operates on high-level java objects rather than plain arrays of primitives.

 * Verify that splitting the input list, processing each sublist separately and merging the results actually works as I expect.
   This would just require some further relatively simple unit-tests.